SimonMaracine/Nine-Morris-3D/BUILD.md

 :: Or open in Visual Studio, change to Release mode and build from there
 ```

-Note: on Windows, you have to rerun setup.py in order to change from development to distribution and back.
+Note of caution: on Windows, you have to rerun setup.py in order to change from development to distribution and back.

 ## Running